bmacharia/terraform-wordpress/README.md

-Deploy WordPress to AWS using terraform
+Deploy WordPress to AWS using terraform.